Best Office Chair for Back Pain 2023

 One of the first things that jumps out at most people when they take a look at the numbers is the fact that the seat depth is adjustable.
 That’s rare.
 Only a tiny slice of office chairs on the market today offer an adjustable seat depth, which is a real shame.

-Often, it’s not enough to simply adjust the height.
+Often, it’s not enough to adjust the height.
 If the seat depth is too big for you, you’ll find that you don’t get the back support you need.
 If it’s not deep enough, then even at maximum seat height, the chair’s just not going to be very comfortable.

 In addition to that, though, the Amia offers a good range of stats.
 The maximum supported weight isn’t tremendous, but it’s certainly sufficient to make the chair of value to the majority of the office chair market.